eopb/read_input/README.md

 let input = input_new::<u32>().get();
 ```

-Often rust can work out the type so you can skip explicitly stating the type.
+Rust can often work out the type.
+When this is the case so you can skip explicitly stating the type.

 ```rust
 let input = input_new().get();